Øredev 2011 in the rear-view mirror – Part 3

 Dan North – Embracing Uncertainty - the Hardest Pattern of All

-If there’s one session I really regret not attending, it’s this one.
-Everyone I spoke to were blown away by Dan North’s keynote about how we humans strive to avoid uncertainty, even when it would be better to be uncertain than certain.
+If there’s one talk I regret not attending, it’s this one.
+Everyone I spoke to were blown away by this keynote on how we strive to avoid uncertainty, even when it’s the better alternative.

-The quotes “Fear leads to risk, risk leads to process, process leads to hate and suffering and Gantt charts” and “We would rather be wrong than be uncertain” and the way Dan reasons about how faith becomes religion, makes this the top session that will keep me waiting for the Øredev videos.
+Quotes like “Fear leads to risk, risk leads to processes, processes leads to hate, suffering and Gantt charts” and “We are rather wrong than be uncertain” and the way Dan reasons about how faith becomes religion, are just amazing.
+I can’t wait for the video.

 For a better summary of this session, visit Daniel Lee’s excellent blog.